skyfielders/python-skyfield/skyfield/documentation/earth-satellites.rst

    in their crucial paper `Revisiting Spacetrack Report #3`_, there are many slightly different versions of the basic satellite prediction algorithm circulating in the wild.
-   (Happily, Skyfield does use
+   Happily,
-   the corrected and updated version of the algorithm that they created as part of writing that report!)
+   Skyfield uses the corrected and updated version of the algorithm that they created as part of writing that report.

-2. The accuracy of the satellite positions is not perfect.
+2. Satellite positions have limited precision.
-   To quote directly from `Revisiting Spacetrack Report #3`_ Appendix B:
+   Here’s what `Revisiting Spacetrack Report #3`_ says in Appendix B:

       “The maximum accuracy for a TLE is limited by the number of decimal places in each field.